mufeedvh/website/content/about.md

 My name's Mufeed, currently <span id="my_age"><noscript>20</noscript></span> years old from Thrissur, Kerala.

-I am an avid self-learner and identify myself as an [autodidact](https://en.wikipedia.org/wiki/Autodidacticism), almost everything I know has been self-taught by the means of books and the Internet.
+I am an avid self-learner and consider myself as an [autodidact](https://en.wikipedia.org/wiki/Autodidacticism), almost everything I know has been self-taught by the means of books and the Internet.

 I have alternating interests but the only ones that stayed consistent are <strong>coding</strong> and <strong>art</strong> (which I haven't done in a while).